PizzasBear/KashLang/README.md

 # Lang
 An interpreted lisp like language written in rust.

-Features include:
-- variables
-- lists
-- lambdas
-- scopes
-- operator scope
-- `if` and `if_else` functions
-- function return propegation
+### Function call

-The language is made almost entirely of function calles.
+The language is made almost entirely of function calls.
 A function call is structured as a line, the first word in it is the function itself everything after is an argument of that function.
 The semicolon signifies the end of the function call.
 The hello world is the following.
 ```